vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 description: Deep dive into CSS Properties and Values API available types with real code examples.
 ogimage: images/posts/css-custom-properties-in-depth-2/css-custom-properties-in-depth-2-og.jpg
 tumb: /images/posts/css-custom-properties-in-depth-2/css-custom-properties-in-depth-2
-created: 2018-07-03
+created: 2018-07-16
-updated: 2018-07-03
+updated: 2018-07-16
-lastmod: 2018-07-03
+lastmod: 2018-07-16
 categories:
 - CSS
 - Houdini
 ---
 Houdini "Custom Properties and Values" spec gives us the strictly typed CSS variables.
-It has a big potential and as a new technology is pretty unknown field.
-Today, I'm going to have deep overview of what types available in the first version of the spec, and show the usage on real examples.
+It has a significant potential and as new technology is a pretty unknown field.
+Today, I'm going to have the in-depth overview of what types available in the first version of the spec, and show the usage on real examples.

-The topic splitted into two parts.
+The topic split into two parts.
 Now you are reading the second one.
 You can check out the first part [here](https://vitaliy-bobrov.github.io/blog/css-custom-properties-in-depth/).{post__series}

 ## Available types
 As I have written in the previous part, not all of the types are available for custom properties.
-In the initial specification we have the only limited set of them.
-Let me introduce each of available types.
+In the initial specification, we have the only limited set of them.
+Let me introduce each of the possible types.

 ### **Note:**
 *Work with `registerProperty` requires you to enable "Experimental Web Platform features"* -- `chrome://flags/#enable-experimental-web-platform-features` *to try it in Chrome.*

 ### length
-Length type stands for CSS sizing values, like pixel, em, rem, vw, vh, etc. We can declare custom property that expects that type with JavaScript:
+Length type stands for CSS sizing values, like pixel, em, rem, vw, vh, etc. We can declare a custom property that expects that type with JavaScript:

 ```js
 CSS.registerProperty({